-196. Establishes a commission to study charitable gaming and the impact of historical horse racing on revenues for charities, and appropriates \$150,000 to the lottery commission for such purposes and amends the moratorium on historic horse racing.
+196. Establishes a commission to study charitable gaming and the impact of historical horse racing on revenues for charities, and appropriates \$150,000 to the lottery commission for such purposes.

 197. Modifies eligibility criteria for tuition waivers for children in guardianships after being in state foster care.